- Meniere's disease

-The symptoms of Ménière's disease have been thought to be related to changes in fluid volume in the inner ear, which contains structures necessary for normal hearing and balance.
-Changes in fluid volume may disrupt signals sent from the inner ear to the brain, or may lead to tears or ruptures of the membraneous structures that affect hearing and balance.
-More recently, research has shown that excessive fluid retention (hydrops) is not always associated with Meniere's disease and may not be the ultimate cause of its symptoms.
+The symptoms of Ménière's disease are thought to relate to changes in fluid volume in the inner ear, which contains structures necessary for normal hearing and balance.
+Changes in fluid volume may disrupt signals sent from the inner ear to the brain, or may lead to tears or ruptures of the structures that affect hearing and balance.

-More detailed information about the causes of the symptoms associated with Ménière's disease are available on NIDCD's Web site and can be viewed here.
+More detailed information about the causes of symptoms associated with Ménière's disease is available on NIDCD's Web site.

 The hallmark of Ménière's disease is the fluctuation, waxing and waning of symptoms.
 Proper diagnosis of Ménière's disease entails several procedures, including a medical history interview; a physical examination; hearing and balance tests; and medical imaging with magnetic resonance imaging (MRI).
 Accurate measurement and characterization of hearing loss are of critical importance in the diagnosis of Ménière's disease.